 Occupational Health Disclosure

-Those individuals who need to access Notre Dame animal facilities (e.g., research collaborators from external institutions, facility maintenance personnel, etc.) must also complete an occupational health disclosure.
+Those individuals not formally affiliated with Notre Dame who need to access to campus animal facilities (e.g., research collaborators from external institutions like IU, facility maintenance personnel, etc.) must also complete an occupational health disclosure.
 Please email compliance@nd.edu to describe your duties, and request the paperwork to complete this process.

 Need More Information?